A reminder to always prepare.

-After several minutes of shuffling through my bag in search of my inflatable pillow, I noticed the hut’s chiselled rock walls were radiating red.
-I spun around expecting to see the fireplace engulfing the dining table and chairs, but the crimson glow was shining from outside.
-I peered curiously through the window.
-The light show on the horizon was heart-stopping.
+After several minutes of shuffling through my bag in search of my elusive inflatable pillow, I noticed the hut’s chiselled stone walls were radiating red.
+I spun around expecting to see flames engulfing the dining table and chairs, but the crimson glow was shining from outside.
+I peered curiously through the window—the horizon’s light show had begun.

 All the details.